 Personal Responsibility for Disaster Preparedness.
 We asked to indicate to what extent, today, the participant felt personally responsible for their preparedness with respect to the occurrence of a major earthquake and to what extent, today, the participant felt that the City and State should be responsible for making sure he or she was prepared for the occurrence of a major earthquake (Mulilis & Duval, 1995, 1997).
 Responses were given on a 1 (not at all responsible) to 7 (total responsibility) response scale (see Appendix for the full list of questions).
-The level of personal responsibility was calculated by subtracting each person's level of responsibility attributed to external agents (e.g., the government) from his or her level of indicated personal responsibility.
+The level of personal responsibility was calculated by subtracting each person's level of responsibility.
 These computations yielded scores for each person ranging from a + 6 indicating a response indicating total responsibility (7) on the personal responsibility item and not at all responsible (1) on the external agents' item, to a -6 that represented total attribution of responsibility to external agents (7) versus no personal responsibility regarding self.